axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/demo-processes/index.rst

 Demo Processes
 **************

-When you start the |axon-ivy| Engine in demo mode, you will see the project **portal-user-examples**.
+When you start the Axon Ivy Engine in demo mode, you will see the project **portal-user-examples**.
 In this project, we provide some simple examples.
-You can play with them to have the feeling how |axon-ivy| and Portal work.
+You can play with them to have the feeling how Axon Ivy and Portal work.

 .. hint::
    You can use these accounts to log in to Portal in demo mode: